 Having conversations with your staff about reopening can be difficult.
 Many could be afraid about getting sick or even be wary of losing their unemployment funds.
 During this difficult time, it’s important to communicate with and support staff members.
 Be clear on expectations and new procedures so all staff members are comfortable.
 For post-pandemic marketing tips, check out this webinar from Chris and Jenna at Parkway Digital to help boost your brand and attract new staff and children.

 Enrollment is at the forefront of many center owner’s minds.
 Enrollment may be down due to parents working from home, not being able to afford care, or out of fear of their child getting sick.
 This will affect your staffing, ratios, and scheduling.
 Additionally, there will be questions brought up discussing payments and refunds.
 If you haven’t already, make sure your refund policy is clear and outline your expectations for payment in writing.
 To hear how other center owners are handling this time, join our KT Childcare Connect Facebook group.
 For more tips on increasing enrollment and retention rates at your center, click here.

-For a full comprehensive guide to reopening your childcare center, click here.
+For a full, comprehensive guide to reopening your childcare center, click here.

 Andrew Roszak from the Institute for Childhood Preparedness has created a helpful, comprehensive course to Reopening Your Childcare Program After the Coronavirus.
 This course will examine the operational and legal considerations that child care programs should take into account before reopening.